Development & Public Works

 UpStream Art background

 Since 2016, UpStream Art has been run by the City of Springfield’s Stormwater Team.
-The project supports local artists and helps protect water quality by commissioning murals around storm drains, reminding everyone that our streets and rivers are connected through the public stormwater system.
+The project supports local artists and helps protect water quality by installing murals near storm drains.
+These murals remind us that our streets and rivers are directly connected through the stormwater system.

-These murals spark conversations and remind us that storm drains lead directly to rivers.
-Springfield’s stormwater system was built by our predecessors to prevent flooding and it does not clean the water before it reaches the river.
-This is why it’s important to keep chemicals, litter, and debris off paved areas and prevent them from washing into storm drains.
+These murals start conversations and remind us that storm drains lead straight to our rivers.
+Springfield’s stormwater system was built by earlier generations to prevent flooding, but it does not clean the water before it reaches the river.
+That’s why it’s important to keep oil, soap, trash, and other pollutants off paved surfaces and out of storm drains or open water channels.

 1) We value Springfield's waterways.

-They’re a vital yet easily overlooked part of our City that we rely on for relaxation, recreation, and resources.
-The biggest threat to our waterways is pollution from urban runoff, which is why we discuss storm drains and behaviors that pollute stormwater.
+Our rivers are a vital part of life in Springfield.
+We rely on them for recreation, agriculture, and more.
+The biggest threat to these waterways is pollution from runoff.
+That’s why we talk about the connection between storm drains and river health.

 2) We support the arts and artists.